dfhoughton/drafts/writings/puffy_space.md

 insomnia and depression.

 Anyway, this particular teacher was good and there was natural light.
 I enjoyed his lectures.
-The ideas he introduced me to remained, echoing in my head as a stumbled through to graduation.
+The ideas he introduced me to remained, echoing in my head as I stumbled through to graduation.
 The two ideas that were dancing around each other were this: the quantum wave function for a particular particle (or object or whatever) reaches out to the limits of the universe.
 If you square it, it's value at any point is a value between 0 and 1; it is the probability that the particle will be at that point when you look for it.
 If you sum these values over the entire universe it comes to 1 -- the particle is certain to be somewhere